Tooth Extractions in Lowell, Indiana

 Tooth removal varies based on the needs of each patient.
 Dr. Pulver usually recommends one of two common procedures.

-If a tooth is visible above your gums, Dr. Pulver will likely perform a simple extraction using local anesthetic.
+If a tooth is visible above your gums, Dr. Pulver will likely perform a simple extraction using local anesthesia.
 While patients may notice pressure, this is typically not painful.

 Surgical extractions are more intricate, such as wisdom teeth removal.
 You may need a surgical extraction when your tooth is broken at the gumline or hasn’t emerged through your gum yet.